 Mortgage Loan Interest Rate Change Dates.
-During the period before the first interest rate change, the initial interest rate on a mortgage loan may not bear a direct relation to the index value at the time of origination.
-The rate on each mortgage loan is subject to change at the end of the initial period and on the first day of the first month thereafter.
-The date that the interest rate changes is referred to as an "interest rate change date."
+During the fixed-rate period, the mortgage loan will bear interest at a fixed-rate.
+The interest rate on each mortgage loan is subject to change on the first day of the adjustable-rate period and on the first day of the sixth calendar month thereafter (each, an "interest rate change date").
 Interest rate change date information is disclosed on Annex A.

 Calculation of Mortgage Loan Interest Rate.
-We will adjust the interest rate on each mortgage loan on each interest rate change date, subject to the interest rate limits described in "-Mortgage Loan Interest Rate Limits," to equal:
+We will adjust the interest rate on each mortgage loan on each interest rate change date during the adjustable-rate period, subject to the interest rate limits described in "- Mortgage Loan Interest Rate Limits," to equal:

-(i) the latest index value available as of a specified date that precedes the related interest rate change date by the lookback period as disclosed on Annex A, plus

-(ii) a specified percentage amount (the "mortgage margin") that was set when the loan was originated and as disclosed on Annex A.
+- (i) the latest index value available as of a specified date that precedes the related interest rate change date by the lookback period as disclosed on Annex A, plus - (ii) a specified percentage amount (the "mortgage margin") that was set when the loan was originated and as disclosed on Annex A.